near-sighted/news-site/content/articles/article1/index.md

 ---
-title: Monday - 2021-08-16 - DISCORD
+title: DISCORD | Monday, 2021-08-16
 tags: discord, rust, assemblyscript
 excerpt: DevRel announces Office Hours!
-Ref.Finance gets hacked
+Ref.Finance incident
 createdAt: 2021-08-16
 ---

 ## Summary of various Discord channels, issues, and topics

-:::info
+:::info note
-**Note:** The "Unanswered Questions" in these summaries don't mean they were _never_ answered, just not on the same date they were posted.
+The "Unanswered Questions" in these summaries don't mean they were _never_ answered, just not on the same date they were posted.
 :::